SEER Stat Fact Sheets: Esophageal Cancer

-Using statistical models for analysis, rates for new esophageal cancer cases have been falling on average 1.0% each year over 2002-2011.
-Death rates have been falling on average 0.6% each year over 2001-2010.
+Using statistical models for analysis, rates for new esophageal cancer cases have been falling on average 1.2% each year over the last 10 years.
+Death rates have been falling on average 0.8% each year over 2003-2012.
 5-year survival trends are shown below the figure.

 More About This CancerShow More

 Cancer and the Esophagus